 **Section 7 will be particularly important for the lesson plan on climate litigation.

 Section 15 – Equality Rights

 Individuals in Canada have a right not to be discriminated against by the government or government agents based on a set of grounds that relate to being members of certain communities and social identity groups.
-Many of these groups were originally included in this section (enumerated grounds) while others were added later, usually through court cases (analogous grounds).
+Many of these groups were originally included in this section (enumerated grounds) while others were added later, for example through court cases (analogous grounds).